AlastairPickering/elephant/README.md

 The repository is structured as follows:

-**elephant/** This top level folders contains the two Jupyter notebooks needed to run the code for the two questions.
+**elephant/** This top level folder contains the two Jupyter notebooks needed to run the code for the two questions.

 **elephant/audio_dir** A sample of 9 audio files from the analysis.
 These were recorded by the [Elephant Listening Project](https://www.elephantlisteningproject.org/)